Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 ----

-Method 1: Use the AWS Console to set up AWS
+Method 1: Use the AWS Console to create role
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You're going to create a custom role in AWS using the AWS management console.